 Cohort analysis and cohort retention analysis are related but distinct methods for understanding user behavior.
 Cohort analysis segments users into groups based on shared characteristics or experiences over a defined timeframe, allowing businesses to identify patterns in engagement, conversion, and other metrics.
 In contrast, cohort retention analysis specifically focuses on measuring how well different cohorts retain users over time, tracking the percentage of users who remain active after their initial interaction.

-Benefits of Retention Analysis
+What are the Benefits of Retention Analysis?

 Here are the key benefits of retention analysis: